SuhyeonBae/react_music_player/README.md

 # React Project : music player with the library
-It's the very first React project, using SASS.
+It's the very first React project, using SCSS.
 * Date: 2020.12.01
 * Content: After taking React online course, I made this web application, trying to remember what I learned from the course.
 This music player is more like clone-coding project rather than creating it on my own from the beginning.
 It was good chance to practice how to deal with props and state.